EndlesNights/ambientdoors/README.md

 * [https://github.com/EndlesNights/ambientdoors](https://github.com/EndlesNights/ambientdoors)

 ### Description
-Ambient Doors module for Foundry VTT - adds easily customized sounds effects that trigger for all user when interacting with doors.
-Just open up a doors configeration window to initilize the set up for that door, and you'll be able to enter in the sound file path ways that you wish to play when: a door is opened, a door is closed, a door is locked, or a door is unlocked.
-If you do not wish for any sound effect to play when action is taken, just leave the field blank.
+Ambient Doors module for Foundry VTT - Adds easily customized sounds effects that trigger for all user when interacting with doors.
+Just open up a doors configeration window to initilize the set up for that door, and you'll be able to enter in the sound file pathways that you wish to play when that door; is opened, is closed, is locked, or is unlocked.
+If you do not wish for any sound effect to play when an certain action is taken, just leave that spesific field blank.
 Some default sounds have been provided.

 ## Installation
 ### Method 1